wendbv/shampoojs/README.md

 # shampoojs
-Javascript implementation of the Shampoo protocol
+Implementation of the Shampoo protocol, written in Typescript and compiled to Javascript